cliveholloway/herbert/README.md

 # Herbert Holloway's Journal

+## Introduction

 This repo is my first coding in Python, after 29 years of focusing on Perl.

 For speed, I have written this using "vibe coding" followed by manual tweaking as needed.
-This is about 3 days work in total, spread over a week.
+This is about a week's work in total.

 The goal is to create web site assets, using Python, to showcase my Great, Great Uncle's journals that he wrote in 1918.
 A separate (private) repo takes the output from this code and uses it to serve the web site:

 https://HerbertHolloway.org

+I've used [Jekyll](https://jekyllrb.com/) to build out the site.
+Never used it before, but got everything built and working in less than a day, and figured it would be a good example of learning a new stack.

+I have included a zip of the core of the Jekyll site in this file:

+    data/JekyllWebSite.zip

+just in case you're curious.
+I've kept the site simple, so not much to see except for the book page navigation (that works in desktop and on mobile).

 ## Features